BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 These are arguments that can be applied to every item:
 !!! info inline end
-    You no longer require underscores and need to  the argument when you want to use spaces in it.
+    You no longer require underscores for spaces and now need to quote the argument when you want to use spaces in it.
+See examples below.

 <div class="annotate" markdown>
 - `name`